Troubleshooting live events in Microsoft Stream

 External app or device produced live events (formerly external encoder) - RMTP ingest endpoints

-To get a video feed for an External app or device produced live event sent to Microsoft Stream from your encoder you'll need the following IP ranges and ports open in your network's firewall or proxy:
+To get a video feed for an External app or device produced live event sent to Microsoft Stream from your encoder, you'll need the following IP ranges and ports open in your network's firewall:

 - Domains: *.channel.media.azure.net